ashinzekene/react-music-player/README.md

 # MUSIC PLAYER

-### A simple react music player thatplays local files using the Files API
+### A simple react music player that plays local files using the Files API